modm-io/modm/docs/coding_convention.md

   Comments that contradict the code are worse than no comments.
 Always make a priority of keeping the comments up-to-date when the code changes!

-For doxygen use `///` instead of `//!` for single line comments since:

-1. it is easier to read, and
-2. it is faster to write.
+For doxygen use `///` instead of `//!` for single line comments since it is easier to read, and faster to write.

 Please escape all doxygen keywords with `@` instead of `\\` .
 This helps the readability of C++ code, since `@` is not used in C++.